ironsheep/P2-vscode-extensions/TAB-SPECs.md

 #### [TIP2] insert point in white

-- Tab inserts spaces left of cursor to the next tab-stop.
+- Tab inserts spaces left of cursor moving text to right of the cursor to the next tab-stop.
-- The cursor and all line content to the right of the cursor move to the new tab-stop.
+- The cursor is left to left of text that moved.

 #### [Group TSE1-4] ---  1st char (left-most) of selection is whitespace  ---